-Each shell feels different to the touch and your plastic surgeon will have their reasons for suggesting one or the other.
+Each breast implant shell feels different to the touch and your plastic surgeon will have their reasons for suggesting one or the other.

-First off, there is one general concept to implant outer shells:
+First off, there is one general concept to breast implant outer shells:

 An anatomical (teardrop) implant always has a textured shell, and a round implant can have either a smooth or textured shell.

-Once you've chosen implant shape that will determine your options for outer shell.
+Once you've chosen breast implant shape, that will help determine your options for outer shell.
 Here's a brief run down of what each outer shell choice might mean for you...

 A smooth breast implant outer shell is... well... smooth!
 The surface looks shiny and slippery.

-Smooth implants are the most common choice of breast augmentation patients and plastic surgeons today.
+Smooth breast implants are the most common choice of breast augmentation patients and plastic surgeons today.

 They have a few key features:

-There is less chance of implant palpability (feeling the implant) and visibility
+There is less chance of implant palpability (feeling the breast implant) and visibility

-Because of the smooth surface, once these implants are placed in your body the surrounding tissue will not attach to the implant.
-So, smooth implants can move around inside your breast freely.
+Because of the smooth surface, once these breast implants are placed in your body the surrounding tissue will not attach to the breast implant.
+So, smooth breast implants can move around inside your breast freely.

-And when you have a shaped implant you DEFINITELY want adherence to happen because it keeps the implant in the right position... no one wants a rotated anatomical implant!
+And when you have a shaped breast implant you DEFINITELY want adherence to happen because it keeps the implant in the right position... no one wants a rotated anatomical breast implant!

-There's no magic rule to implant outer shell choice.
+There's no magic rule to breast implant outer shell choice.